12e Régiment blindé du Canada

 The 12^{e} Régiment blindé du Canada (a translation of its former name, the "12th Canadian Armoured Regiment") is a Canadian Army armoured regiment based in CFB Valcartier, on the outskirts of Quebec City.
 The regiment has both a Regular Force and a Primary Reserve unit.
 The 12^{e} Régiment blindé du Canada's abbreviation is 12^{e} RBC.

-In the Regular Force regiment, all three Squadrons are based on the LAV family of vehicles and are designated as light armoured cavalry squadrons.
-Each squadron is currently organized into troops of four vehicles each.
-C Squadron, 12^{e} RBC is at CFB Gagetown as part of C Squadron, the Royal Canadian Dragoons.
+In the Regular Force regiment, all three squadrons are based on the LAV family of vehicles and are designated as light armoured cavalry squadrons.
+Each squadron is organized into troops of four vehicles each.
+C Squadron, 12^{e} RBC, is at CFB Gagetown as part of C Squadron, the Royal Canadian Dragoons.

+The Primary Reserve unit trains for influence activities, such as civil–military co-operation and psychological warfare.